Kimsooja: A Mirror Woman

 • What in the world have I stitched and patched.
 What have I tied up in bundles.
 When will the journey of my needle end, my silkworm unwrap its flesh.
 Will it in the end slough off its skin.
 Will the bundles with no destination find their way to go.

-— Artist statement accompanying "Kim Sooja: A Mirror Woman", Peter Blum gallery, New York City.
+— Artist Statement from "Kim Sooja: A Mirror Woman", Peter Blum gallery, New York, USA, 2002

 Bottari, 1998, installation view from Kunsthalle Kassel.